mazenshawky/Task/README.md

 # Mono

-## A flutter project with clean code.
+## A flutter project with clean architecture.